 If a student becomes symptomatic or ill at school, teachers are instructed to discreetly speak with the student and call the Health Centre team at the Prep or Upper School.
-The student will be asked to move to one of the isolation spaces where they will be assessed and monitored by the Health Centre’s Registered Nurse.
-Parents/caregivers will be contacted to pick up their child as quickly as possible.
+The student will be asked to move to one of the isolation spaces where they will be assessed and monitored by the Health Centre Registered Nurse.
+Parents/caregivers will be contacted to pick up their child (and any siblings attending UCC) as quickly as possible.
 Parents/caregivers will be provided with written guidance on the steps to follow based on public health and Ministry of Education guidelines including contact information for UCC’s Health Centre and Telehealth Ontario.

 Yes.
 Please obtain a doctor’s note explaining that your child has allergies unrelated to COVID-19, and then share that note with UCC’s Health Centre.
 Once the note is received by the school, your child may attend school unless new or worsening symptoms emerge.

 If a positive case of COVID-19 among a student, faculty or staff member is identified to UCC, the school is obligated to report it to public health as well as the Ministry of Education.
-Once the UCC receives instructions from public health, it will email the community with relevant information while maintaining strict confidentiality as per the Privacy of Personal Health Information Act.
+Once UCC receives instructions from public health, it will communicate the relevant information while maintaining strict confidentiality as per the Privacy of Personal Health Information Act.
 Information will also be posted on the COVID-19 section of UCC’s website.

 Names of students are confidential as per Privacy of Personal Health Information Act.
 The school will communicate all pertinent information about each positive case, usually including year and cohort on the COVID-19 section of UCC’s website.
 All families directly affected will be contacted by the local public health authority and will be instructed to isolate if necessary.

 Outbreaks are determined by the local public health authority and depend on a thorough risk assessment and contact tracing procedures.
-The school will inform community members of an outbreak or emergency closure as directed by the local public health authority and in compliance with the Ministry of Health and the Ministry of Education.
+The school will inform community members of an outbreak or closure as soon as that information is available.

 UCC Health Centre | Links to recommended health information